-Southsea Green has recently teamed up with Food Portsmouth to share both the SG community garden and the Growing Place @Treadgolds for any joint projects.
+Southsea Green has recently teamed up with Food Portsmouth to share both the Southsea Green Community Garden near Canoe Lake and Treadgolds Community Garden for joint projects.
 We both want to engage the local communities in growing more, and to promote the social, environmental and economic benefits of growing local, seasonal produce.

 Southsea Green was developed the garden from a derelict strip of land which was overgrown and full of old masonry.
 We worked with the local council to encourage more local growing and began getting the message across that gardening and volunteering is a valuable and viable activity.
 Thousands of hours later, and by as many people, the garden has transformed into a community green-space which we are proud to share with others, especially those with nowhere to grow their own.